Nara Park [奈良公園]

 Deer is the messenger of God in Kasuga-taisha shrine, so deer have been protected carefully since ancient times.

 The deer are in the wild, so they basically eat the grasses or nuts in Nara Park.

-Therefore, you must not feed any food.
-But only the cracker for deer sold in the park is allowed to feed.
+Only the cracker for deer sold in the park is allowed to feed.

 About 15 to 30 minutes walk from JR Nara station.